EvoEvolver/EvoNote/evonote/agent/roadmap.md

 Search:

 1. The search should be done with a special searching agent.
 The input is the searching objective.
-A special notebook for how to search might be used.
+A special notetree for how to search might be used.
 2. The searching agent will break down the objective into further sub-objectives.
 The sub-objectives are finer and more specific than the original objective.